flyersworder/agent-budget-capstone/docs/PART2_MULTIAGENT_DESIGN.md

 Be concise - the test result tells you everything you need to know.
 ```

-### Condition 2: OVERALL_AND_INDIVIDUAL (Budget Aware)
+### Condition 2: OVERALL_AND_INDIVIDUAL (Budget Aware - Challenge Framed)

+**Design Evolution**: Based on pilot study findings, we refined the budget message to use **challenge framing** without behavioral guidance.
+The key insight from literature: framing resources as "sufficient for" (challenge) rather than "limited to" (threat) promotes better performance.

 **Two components of awareness**:
-1. **Initial prompt framing** (challenge-oriented)
+1. **Initial prompt framing** (challenge-oriented, no behavioral advice)
-2. **Ongoing status updates** (iteration-aware, actionable)
+2. **Ongoing status updates** (factual token usage only)

-**Coder prompt** (with budget prefix):
+**Coder prompt** (with resource context prefix):
 ```
-[TEAM RESOURCES]
-You are the CODER in a 2-agent team.

-Your allocation: 2048 tokens (80% of team)
-- Sufficient for deep algorithmic thinking and clean implementation
-- Focus your reasoning on getting the solution right the first time

-Your partner (Reviewer): 512 tokens (20%)
-- Tests your code and provides targeted feedback if needed
+[RESOURCE CONTEXT]
+You have 3000 tokens per iteration - sufficient for a well-crafted solution.
+This includes 1500 for reasoning and 1500 for code output.

-You have 3 iterations to succeed.
-A focused first attempt is most efficient.
+You have up to 3 iterations to get it right.

-{standard coder instructions}
+{standard coder instructions - same as NO_AWARENESS}
 ```

-**Reviewer prompt** (with budget prefix):
+**Reviewer prompt** (with resource context prefix):
 ```
-[TEAM RESOURCES]
-You are the REVIEWER in a 2-agent team.

-Your allocation: 512 tokens (20% of team)
+[RESOURCE CONTEXT]
-- Sufficient for test interpretation and clear feedback
+You have 500 tokens per iteration - sufficient for testing and clear feedback.
-- The test_code tool handles execution - you analyze results and decide

-Your partner (Coder): 2048 tokens (80%)
+This includes 300 for analysis and 200 for your response.

-You have 3 iterations.
-Be decisive: approve if tests pass, request specific fixes if not.
+You have up to 3 iterations.

-{standard reviewer instructions}
+{standard reviewer instructions - same as NO_AWARENESS}
 ```

+**Key design decisions**:
+- **No behavioral guidance**: Removed "focus on X" advice to isolate awareness effect
+- **No partner info**: Agents don't know partner's budget (realistic - we rarely know colleagues' allocations)
+- **Per-iteration framing**: Clear that budget is per iteration, not cumulative
+- **Consistent base instructions**: Both conditions use identical task instructions

-**Status updates between iterations** (example after iteration 1):
+**Status updates between iterations** (factual only):
 ```
 [STATUS: Iteration 1 of 3 complete]
-Coder: 1500 tokens available (73% of allocation)
-Reviewer: 400 tokens available (78% of allocation)
-Team: 1900 tokens available (74% remaining)
+Coder tokens used: 2,000
+Reviewer tokens used: 150

-2 iteration(s) available for refinement.
+2 iteration(s) remaining.
 ```

 ## Sample Size and Power